 I just felt the game was getting too quick in the middle of the ruck and Adam Lawton is a big guy.
 We need to be controlling the ball and getting our fair share of it as well and I just thought we made some silly errors.
 The game wasn’t panning out in a manner in which we felt we could introduce Adam.

 Ed’s a good player and he’s a good guy as well who trains really hard.
 He’ll be disappointed that we’ve been beaten down that right edge but as a team we’ve got to be disappointed that we got beat down that side.

 Tickets for Sunday’s game against Wakefield Trinity at the Mobile Rocket Stadium are now available to purchase from the Club Ticket Office and over the phone on 0161 786 1570.
 For more details, click HERE.

 Head Coach Ian Watson has named his 19-man squad for the visit of Betfred Super League champions Wigan Warriors on Sunday 24th March, 3pm kick-off.

 Adam Lawton is named in the 19-man squad and could be in line to make his home debut.
 Adam Walker retains his place following an impressive debut at Castleford Tigers while Ed Chamberlain is looking for his first start of the season.
-Tickets for our game against Wigan Warriors on Sunday 24th March are now available to purchase from the AJ Bell Stadium Ticket Office, over the phone on 0161 786 1570 or online HERE.
+Tickets for our game against Wigan Warriors on Sunday 24th March are now available to purchase from the The Salford Stadium Ticket Office, over the phone on 0161 786 1570 or online HERE.
 Here is the squad in full: